 Because of the complexity and issues of IBM Notes features, settings, and functions, some users have got some good reasons to migrate from IBM Notes to better email clients like Microsoft Outlook.

 There are some free methods to convert NSF to PST, but as mentioned the manual way is quite slow and also has risks of data loss.
 So, we consider avoiding these solutions as it would be a mere waste of time and effort.

-IBM Notes email client has many limitations like Meeting limitations, Spell check limitations, inefficient search capacities, bad message handling, bad integration with third-party services, etc. Such limitations in IBM Notes can be overcome by migrating to an email client like Outlook.
+IBM Notes email client has many limitations like Meeting limitations, Spell check limitations, inefficient search capacities, bad message handling, bad integration with third-party services, frequent errors causing data inaccessibility, etc. Such limitations in IBM Notes can be overcome by performing some native solutions and by migrating to an email client like Outlook as a final solution.
 That is the reason why many Notes users choose to migrate to Outlook.
-And for easy migration from Lotus Notes to Outlook, one can try the professional tool like Kernel for NSF to PST.
+And for easy migration from Lotus Notes to Outlook, one can try a professional tool like NSF to PST.